 - Dark chocolate - Or milk chocolate and omit the sugar

-- Chilli - You can use a chilli pepper or replace it with ¼ tsp cayenne pepper
+- Chilli - You can use a chilli pepper or replace it with ¼ teaspoon cayenne pepper

 - Cocoa powder